adessoSE/devblog/_posts/2021-01-19-Why-you-should-use-WebAssembly-to-build-your.md

 Also the delivery of the finished assembler or binary code is not possible, because on the one hand we do not know the CPU architecture of the user and on the other hand, we would have to compile the source code into all existing and future processor architectures.

-And that&#39;s where WebAssembly comes in.
+And that's where WebAssembly comes in.
 WebAssembly is a virtual CPU architecture that is always the same and can be used as a compilation target.
 The compiled code is similar to a commercially available assembler code and can then be translated in near real time for the actual CPU architecture in the target system.
 So in the end, we can compile our code to WebAssembly and ship the final artifact to the customer.